Moving Out of State: How to Start Your Apartment Search in a New State

 Regardless of whether you are moving out of state for a new job, a new university or just a fresh start, it makes sense to take a week or longer to visit your new location, get a feel for your new city or town in order to start your apartment search.
 If you are lucky enough to have a corporate relocation package, you are usually provided with temporary housing.
 Most others are likely to benefit by some inexpensive temporary accommodation where it’s possible.

 Check your employer’s HR department or your university’s student housing department to see if they can provide you with any relocation advice or guidance.
-It’s likely that they have familiarity with the area can offer some useful insights.
+They'll be able to give you the inside scoop for popular neighborhoods and advice on nearby amenities.

 Beware of your target city’s supply and demand for rental housing.
-Cities like Boston and New York have red hot markets.
+Cities like Boston and New York have red-hot markets.
 When you see something good you must jump or miss out.
-In cities like Tampa, FL with slower economies, you can take a more relaxed approach to apartment hunting.
+In cities like Tampa, Florida, with slower economies, you can take a more relaxed approach to apartment hunting.

 When visiting a potential landlord, analyze your interaction with them.
 If they show interest in renting you the apartment, that’s a step in the right direction, but if they are irritable or impatient, give them a miss.